ArthurConmy/sae/README.md

 <b> The goal is to get L0 closer to 10-20 rather than ~200 :-( !!! </b>

 Currently we have a good sweep of stuff, remember that Neel got low 100s L0 so maybe 100 is fine?
 We also have Anthropic A/1 replication on the way, too.
-Best: 300 L0, 80% loss recovered?!
-Seems unlikely to be great :-(
-Let's actually have a look at our + Neel's features for comparison...
+Best: 186 L0 and 90% loss recovered (but there's lots of optimization to do ... )

 Other ideas: